datastax/dsbulk/manual/README.md

   `dsbulk unload -url ~/data-export -k ks1 -t table1`

 ## Command-line Help

-Available settings along with defaults are documented [here](settings.md) and in the [template application config].
+Available settings along with defaults are documented [here](settings.md) and in the [template configuration file].
 This information is also available on the command-line via the `help` subcommand.

 * Get help for common options and a list of sections from which more help is available: